tritum/turnstile/README.md

 # Help & Support

 Please use GitHub for issue tracking.
-See: https://github.com/tritum/turnstile/issues.
+For more information see: https://github.com/tritum/turnstile/issues.